starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 - **6e.
 Modifier cleanup:** completed docs-only. `@starbeam/modifier` stays
   internal historical evidence.
 Repo removal and npm deprecation are separate follow-ups and were not performed in this PER.
 - **6f.
-Renderer confirmation:** confirm renderer's adapter-author boundary now that element-resource setup moved there.
+Renderer confirmation:** completed docs-only. `@starbeam/renderer`
+  remains the public adapter-author kit. `setupElementResource()` is the shared setup/finalization primitive for element-backed resources, while framework adapters still own element delivery, scheduling, runtime subscription, value publication, and replacement/unmount timing.
+No export, manifest, API, or artifact change was made.

 **Possible outcomes:**